 First – I put together a group of Shepard hooks.
 These can be bought at your local garden store, Walmart, Amazon.com or you can even find them at garage sales.
 They range from $5.00 used to approximately $15.00 new.
 You can even buy them in multi-packs online for a bulk discount.

-In order to attract finches (we get the beautiful yellow and purple varieties), I put out a tube feeder with Nyjer seed.
+In order to attract finches — we get the beautiful yellow, red (and, on rare occasions purple) varieties — I put out a tube feeder with Nyjer seed.
 Nyjer seed may seem pricey when you buy it, but it lasts for a very long time.
 And, the finches LOVE it.

 Nyjer seed also attracts beautiful male and female cardinals.
 They eat from the feeder, and also the seeds that drop to the ground below it.